John Alderman

 While Alderman is well known by his English nickname, his Wampanoag name is only mentioned once, in the Proprietors Records of Little Compton.
 The name "Isaac" also appears in a land transaction in Barnstable County from several Sacconett Indians, indicating he may have been detained behind the Sippican line for some time after King Philip's War.
 His son may have taken the name of either "Isaac Simon" or "Isaac Crocker", after his father's death, but the surname "Isaac" was also used by Indians of Martha's Vineyard who later emigrated to the Brothertown Community of upstate New York.

 As a reward, Alderman reportedly received King Philip's head and one hand.
 (Note: Thomas Church, Benjamin Church's grandson, wrote "Phillip had one remarkable hand, being much scarred, occasioned by the splitting of a pistol in it formerly, Captain Church gave the head and the hand to Alderman, the Indian who shot him to show such gentlemen as would bestow gratuities upon him, and accordingly he got many a penny by it.
 He also wrote of Alderman, "This was the same Indian whose brother was killed and whom informed the English where to find Phillip.")
 Philip's hand was recognizable from the scarring that had occurred from the explosion of an early musket in his grasp.
 Allegedly, Alderman kept the head and the hand in a bucket of rum and would exhibit them for a fee.
 The rest of King Philip's body was quartered and hung on trees.
 Alderman later sold the severed head to Plymouth Colony authorities for 30 shillings, a standard rate for Indian heads during King Philip's War.
 The head was then placed on a stake atop the fort on Burial Hill in Plymouth, where it remained for the next 20 years.
 The Mathers contrarily reported that Philip's hands were brought to Boston, rather than given to Alderman.

-In 1800, an Indian man named James Thomas died in Milton, Massachusetts, claiming to be Alderman's grandson.
-Thomas was 94 years old at the time, born in 1706, and his claimed relationship to Alderman may well have been true.
+In 1800, an Indian man named James Thomas who claimed to be Alderman's grandson died in Milton, Massachusetts.
+Thomas was 94 years old at the time of his death, having been born in 1706, and his claimed relationship to Alderman may well have been true.
 The Thomas family was associated with the Titticut Indian village of Middleboro, and an Indian James Thomas donated land there for a meeting house.